-Emmett Vogan learned his acting skills on the stage and traveling repertory companies.
+Charles Emmett Vogan was born September 27, 1893 in Lima, Allen County, Ohio to Charles H. Vogan and Emma Long.
+He learned his acting skills on the stage and traveling repertory companies.
 When he registered for the World War I draft, he was performing in St. Louis with the Lakeside Musical Comedy Company.
-Newspaper and tradepaper articles circa 1918 - early 1930s have him performing with the Woodward Players (Spokane, Washington), Wilkes Stock Company (Seattle, Washington), George Sharp Players (Pittsburg), Orpheum Players (Kansas City), more.
-He often worked with his wife Edythe who was billed as Edythe Lawrence.
-For example, in 1925, Emmett and Edythe were at the Hippodrome in Peoria, Illinois with the Gifford Stock Company and wifh the Dorothy Gale Players at the Temple, Hammond, Indiana.
+Newspaper and tradepaper articles circa 1918 - early 1930s have him acting with the Woodward Players (Spokane), Wilkes Stock Company (Seattle), George Sharp Players (Pittsburg), Orpheum Players (Kansas City), National Players (Cincinnati), Howard Stock Company (Chicago), more.
+He often performed with his actress wife Edythe who was billed as "Edith Lawrence" (Lawrence was her maiden name).
+For example - in 1925, Emmett and Edythe were at the Hippodrome in Peoria, Illinois with the Gifford Stock Company and and with the Dorothy Gale Players at the Temple, Hammond, Indiana.

 Vogan began his Hollywood career circa 1933.

-Les Adams has him identified in about 450 sound films - and of that number, about fifty are westerns and cliffhangers.
-That quantity is significant as his movie career spanned about twenty years, from 1933 through the mid 1950s.
+Les Adams has him identified in over 450 sound films - and of that number, about fifty are westerns and cliffhangers.
+That quantity is significant as his movie career was only about twenty years, from 1933 through the mid 1950s.
 He was the recipient of a large quantity of paychecks from Republic Pictures - during the period from 1936 - 1954, he appeared in 71 Republics which were a mix of musicals, dramas, mysteries, westerns and serials.
 His Republic oaters were mostly with Roy Rogers (seven films), but he also can be spotted in sagebrush adventures starring Gene Autry, Don Barry, Bill Elliott, Allan Lane, Monte Hale, Rex Allen and John Wayne.